 Furthermore, if you use standard bath towels, they will soon become saturated.
 But using a towel developed particularly for dog cleaning is a better method to dry your canine.

-On the other hand, the Sunland Microfiber Dog Towel is a ripping and tearing-resistant towel that promises to absorb more than a standard cotton towel.
-However, it only comes in two color patterns which are grey and purple.
+On the other hand, the Sunland Microfiber Dog Towel is a ripping- and tear-resistant towel that promises to absorb more than a standard cotton towel.
+However, it only comes in two color patterns: grey and purple.

-Dog Gone Smart dog shammy is a slip-in towel that you can use as gloves over your hands.
+Dog Gone Smart Dog Shammy is a slip-in towel that you can use as a glove over your hands.
 This microfiber towel is five times more absorbent than standard towels, and it comes in three colors: brown, grey, and blue.

 This towel is an odor-resistant towel that comes in blue, beige, grey, and brown.
 This towel is gentle to the dog's skin since its primary material is the ultra-absorbent and quick-drying chenille fabric.

 Aside from towel drying, using a quick-drying spray on your dogs has several benefits.
-As its name stated, it shortens the drying time of your newly bathed dog.
+As its name states, it shortens the drying time of your newly bathed dog.

 It also shields hair from the sun's rays, flat ironing, and chemical color styling.
 If used regularly, it improves the health and beauty of the coat in no time.

-If you opt to use one of these sprays, you may need to experiment on several quick-drying sprays to find the perfect.
+If you opt to use one of these sprays, you may need to experiment with several quick-drying sprays to find the perfect one.
 Thus, we've gathered the few best brands that we've found for you.